 Ion transport along the nephron is essential for the reabsorption of sodium and water, maintenance of plasma volume and blood pressure and production of urine.
 The Loop of Henle contributes to the absorption of approximately 25% of filtered sodium and can be targeted by diuretic therapy.

 The Loop of Henle has a hairpin configuration with a thin descending limb and both a thin and thick ascending limb.
-Ion transport is different in each of these segments.
+The thin descending and ascending segments have thin epithelial membranes with no brush borders and minimal metabolic activity.

 Thick Ascending Limb